webdiscus/pug-loader/README.md

 ### `embedFilters`
 Type: `Object` Default: `undefined`<br>
 Enable embedded pug filters.
-To enable a filter add to pug-loader options following:
+To enable a filter, add the following to the pug-loader options:
 ```js
 {
   embedFilters: {